ISTEXT Function – Google Sheets

 The ISTEXT function gives a boolean value as the output, meaning there are only two possibilities – TRUE or FALSE.

-The first example returns TRUE since "Hello" is a text string, and the second returns FALSE since 123 is a number.
-The third example shows us the function can look at the value in another cell, A1, in this case, and evaluate the contents of that cell.
+The first example returns a value of TRUE, as "Hello" is a text string.
+In contrast, the second example returns FALSE because 123 is a number.
+The third example shows us that the function can examine the contents of another cell, for instance, A1, and evaluate its content.

-In the following example, we will expand on the ability to look at another cell by nesting the ISTEXT function inside another function.
+In the following example, we will nest the ISTEXT function within another function to look at another cell.

 Example 2 – Using ISTEXT With Other Functions